FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Call receipt

 - `type`: `Call`.
-- `from`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context; `null` otherwise.
+- `from`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context if in an internal context; `null` otherwise.
-- `to`: Hexadecimal representation of the 256-bit (32 bytes) contract ID of the callee.
+- `to`: Hexadecimal representation of the 256-bit (32-byte) contract ID of the callee.
 - `amount`: Decimal string representation of a 64-bit unsigned integer; amount of coins to forward.
-- `color`: Hexadecimal string representation of the 256-bit (32 bytes) color of coins to forward.
+- `color`: Hexadecimal string representation of the 256-bit (32-byte) color of coins to forward.
 - `gas`: Decimal string representation of a 64-bit unsigned integer; amount gas to forward; value in register `$rD`.
 - `param1`: Hexadecimal string representation of a 64-bit unsigned integer; first parameter, holds the function selector.
-- `param2`: Hexadecimal string representation of a 64-bit unsigned integer; second parameter.
+- `param2`: Hexadecimal string representation of a 64-bit unsigned integer; second parameter, typically used for the user-specified input to the ABI function being selected.
 - `pc`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$pc`.
 - `is`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$is`.